Sye Raa Narasimha Reddy

+Sye Raa Narasimha Reddy was released theatrically worldwide on 2 October 2019.
+The film garnered positive reviews from critics and grossed ₹240 crore at the box office against a budget of ₹200–300 crore.

 Plot

 During 1857, the Indian subcontinent is in the grips of a widespread revolt against the rule of the British East India Company.
 The city of Jhansi is under siege by the British, and the defending soldiers begin to waver upon seeing that they are outnumbered.
-However, their queen, Rani Lakshmi Bai, motivates them by telling the tale of the rebel who started their war ten years ago: Narasimha Reddy.
+However, their queen, Rani Lakshmi Bai, motivates them by telling the tale of the rebel who started their war 10 years ago: Narasimha Reddy.

-Reddy was born to the chief of Uyyalawada and his two wives who are the daughters of Nossam's chief.
+Reddy was born to the chief of Uyyalawada at the state of Hyderabad and his two wives who are the daughters of Nizam's chief.
 He defied death after being born still and coming to life, and is believed to be blessed by God with gifted abilities and has demonstrated athletic and acrobatic skills from a young age.
 One day, a teenage Reddy rides past an execution conducted by the British, and his grandfather explains the predicament faced by villagers under the rule of the East India Company.
 Reddy vows to retaliate and learns combat and philosophy under sage Gosayi Venkanna.
-25 years later, Reddy gathers several fallen chiefs and kings from different provinces and organizes a fully operational resistance in the city of Renadu.
+25 years later, Reddy gathers several fallen chiefs and kings from different provinces and organises a fully operational resistance in the city of Renadu.
 The kingdoms were taken over by British forces led by Cochrane, the governor of Madras.
 Cochrane is told of Reddy's resistance being effective against their rule and sends a general named Jackson to forcefully collect Renadu's taxes.

 Reddy meets the dancer Lakshmi and saves her life from stampeding cattle, who have been drugged by fellow chief Avuku Raju, who is known to have hostility towards Reddy for his popularity.
 Reddy rounds up the cattle, forgives Avuku, and also displays feelings for Lakshmi.
 But this comes to nothing as a child marriage has already been conducted between Reddy and a girl named Siddhamma, who has had feelings for Reddy even then.
 Due to believed omens, they were separated and reunited for a yagam ritual.
 Upon knowing this, Lakshmi attempts suicide, but Reddy convinces her to give life another chance.
 In the meantime, Jackson raids and pillages the surrounding regions of Rennadu, and challenges Reddy by killing villagers who speak against him.
 In retaliation, Reddy attacks Jackson's home by himself and kills all of his soldiers.
 He eventually beheads him and sends his head to Cochrane.